Best long term care insurance quotes online.

 Benefit Option Explanation

-- Dollar Amount of Coverage – One of the key areas of long term care insurance is the dollar amount of coverage.
-In this case, for instance, there are some long term care insurance plans that pay benefits based on a monthly cost of care, while others will pay out based on a daily cost.
+- Dollar Amount of Coverage – One of the key areas of LTC insurance is the dollar amount of coverage.
+In this case, for instance, there are some insurance plans that pay benefits based on a monthly cost of care, while others will payout based on a daily cost.
 Policies can be further broken down between “reimbursement” coverage and “indemnity” coverage.
 Here, an indemnity policy will pay out the set dollar amount that is stated in the policy, regardless of how much the case actually costs.
 On the other hand, a reimbursement policy will, as its name suggests, reimburse the insured for their long term care costs, up to a set daily or monthly dollar figure.
 It is important to know whether the long term care plan you are considering is an indemnity or a reimbursement policy.

 - Inflation Protection – Because it may be a number of years between the time a long term care insurance policy is purchased and the time that the benefits are needed, it is important that the daily or monthly dollar amount of coverage keep up with the rising cost of inflation.
 That way, as the actual cost of care, goes up, the amount of benefit that is paid out will also go up on a regular basis.
 Long term care policyholders can typically choose from either simple or compound inflation.
 Options that are based on the annual change in the Consumer Price Index (CPI) are also oftentimes available.